fibo/fibo.github.io/_posts/2014-09-07-math-on-github-pages.md

 I have been searching a process to display math formulas, written in [LaTeX][LaTeX] in a website for a long time.
 Now I think I can share my knowledge, hoping it can help other people to divulge math.
-I am going to show how to render math snippets server side with [KaTex][KaTex] in order to import them in your [GitHub Pages][gh-pages] static web site using [Jekyll][Jekyll] `include` feature.
+I am going to show how to render math snippets server side with [KaTeX][KaTeX] in order to import them in your [GitHub Pages][gh-pages] static web site using [Jekyll][Jekyll] `include` feature.
 Note that client side rendering is also possible, but it is not in the scope of